top of page

 Does Overbite Treatment Hurt?

-Most children experience mild pressure rather than pain.
+Most children experience mild pressure rather than pain during orthodontic treatment.
+Common temporary sensations include:

 • Soreness after adjustments